cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 An UiTPAS-coupon is a discount that is made available to a subset of passholders.
 Based on certain parameters such as the residence of the passholder, this coupon is automatically made available to the passholder.

-For example: the City of Hasselt awards a 5 euro discount to all passholders of Hasselt.
+For example: the City of Hasselt awards a 5 euro coupon to all passholders of Hasselt.
-This discount will automatically be made available to all inhabitants of Hasselt.
+This coupon will automatically be made available to all inhabitants of Hasselt.
-When the UiTPAS-price for an inabitant of Hasselt is checked, this coupon will show up as an option and can then be redeemed.
+When the UiTPAS-tariff for an inabitant of Hasselt is checked, this coupon will show up as an option and can then be redeemed.

 ## Check-in